CurveDocs/curve-docs/docs/lending/contracts/cryptofrompoolvault.md

         The `CryptoFromPoolVault.vy` oracle contract does not take the aggregated price of crvUSD from the [`PriceAggregator.vy` contract](../../crvUSD/priceaggregator.md) into account.
 Experience has shown that it makes sense to include this value in the oracle calculations.
 This is implemented in the `CryptoFromPoolVaultWAgg.vy` oracle contract.

+        The following source code includes all changes up to commit hash [86cae3a](https://github.com/curvefi/curve-stablecoin/tree/86cae3a89f2138122be428b3c060cc75fa1df1b0); any changes made after this commit are not included.

         === "CryptoFromPoolVault.vy"

             ```python